-Posted on August 1, 2018 by R.T.
-Ginn
+Posted on October 1, 2018 by W.O.
+Munce

 "They were afraid of dying, but they were even more afraid to show it."
-This sentence, frokm Tim O'Brien's novel, The Things They Carried, encapsulates the contradictory posture that war imposes on human beings, and this contradiction leads to the recognition that war itself is an absurd act, bereft of any meaning, and existing solely for its own sake.
+This sentence encapsulates the contradictory posture that war imposes on human beings, and this contradiction leads to the recognition that war itself is an absurd act, bereft of any meaning, and existing solely for its own sake.

-Thus, war can only invoke and provoke a bleak vision, and an absurdist response, which forms the basis of both Fernando Arrabal's Picnic on the Battlefield, and Tim O'Brien's The Things They Carried.
+Thus, war can only invoke and provoke a bleak vision, and an absurdist response, which forms the basis of both Fernando Arrabal's "Picnic on the Battlefield," and Tim O'Brien's "The Things They Carried."
 In fact, both these works explore the theme of war as an absurd act, in which meaning of any sort cannot possibly exist.

-Arrabal explores this absurdity to the fullest by working on a premise that is both laughable and grotesque.
+Arrabal's Picnic on the Battlefield explores this absurdity to the fullest by working on a premise that is both laughable and grotesque.
 First, there is the improbable appearance of Zapo's parents on the battlefield, who have come out to have a picnic with their son.

 War for them is nothing more than some field outing that their son is on, and they have decided to join him.
 When the reality of war is brought home to the parents, Monsieur Tépan asks: "But why are you enemies?"

 Suddenly, through the shared suffering (the bomb attack), there is some sort of realization that Zepo is a mirror image of his own son Zapo; there is no difference between them.

 But this realization is quickly swallowed up Madame Tépan's remark: "Your father is the only whose capable of thinking such ideas; don't forget he's a former student of the Ecole Normale and a philatelist."